Kris Fair

-Kris Fair (born August 19, 1984) is an American politician who is a member for the Maryland House of Delegates in District 3 in Frederick County, Maryland.
+Kristopher Goddard Fair (born August 19, 1984) is an American politician who is a member for the Maryland House of Delegates in District 3 in Frederick County, Maryland.

 Background

 Fair grew up in Mount Airy, Maryland, and graduated from Linganore High School in 2002.
-He later attended Frederick Community College, where he received an Bachelor's degree in general studies in 2008; and Hood College, where he earned a Bachelor of Arts degree in political science and history in 2013.
+He later attended Frederick Community College, where he received an Bachelor's degree in general studies in 2008, and Hood College, where he earned a Bachelor of Arts degree in political science and history in 2013.
 Fair was the manager of New York, New York Salon in Frederick for 17 years until he left in 2021.
-Fair was also the chair of the Student Homelessness Initiative Partnership from 2017 to 2021.
+Fair was also the chair of the Student Homelessness Initiative Partnership in 2021.

 Fair first got involved with politics in 2012, serving as a Frederick County campaign coordinator for Question 6.
 He later served as the vice-chair of the Frederick County Democratic Central Committee, and as the Frederick County Democratic Party campaign manager in 2014.
 In January 2017, Fair announced that he would run for the Frederick City Board of Aldermen.
 His candidacy was backed by county executive Jan Gardner, state senator Ron Young, and various county council members and city aldermen.
 His platform included improving the city's infrastructure, providing equitable services, and supporting a responsive government.
 He came in sixth place in the nonpartisan primary, receiving 10.2 percent of the vote.

 In May 2018, Fair launched the Maryland LGBT PAC, a political action committee that seeks to support openly-LGBT candidates.
 He currently serves as the executive director of The Frederick Center, a local advocacy group for LGBTQ individuals.

 During the 2021 legislative session, Fair worked as a legislative director for state delegate Karen Lewis Young.
 He stepped down from the position in January 2022 to run for the Maryland House of Delegates, seeking to succeed Young.
 During the primary, he was endorsed by Young and her husband, Ron Young, the Maryland State Teachers Association, and half a dozen local elected officials.
 Kris won the Democratic primary, coming in second place behind incumbent state Delegate Ken Kerr with 19.7 percent of the vote.

 In the legislature

 Fair was sworn into the Maryland House of Delegates on January 11, 2023.
-He is a member of the House Ways and Means Committee.
+He is the first openly gay lawmaker from western Maryland, and is a member of the House Ways and Means Committee.
+Fair was appointed the chair of Maryland's LGBTQ+ Caucus during the 2023 session.
+In the 2024 presidential election, Fair voted as an elector pledged to Kamala Harris.